The 1619 Project grapples with the horrors of slavery. This artist brilliantly translated it into a book for kids

 History Matters

-Published in mid-November, Born on the Water quickly climbed to the top of New York Times bestseller list.
+Published in mid-November, Born on the Water quickly climbed to the top of the New York Times best-seller list.
 But Smith realizes that the book will not be received warmly by everyone, especially in the current polarized climate, with parents fighting over what aspects of race should be taught in school.
 Still, he believes it was important to create a children’s book that accurately and appropriately tells the story of American slavery.
 “I just keep thinking about my education in Texas and all the important things that were omitted,” he says.
 “Books tell the children of this nation every day what is important and what is not important.
 If we’re omitting my ancestors’ history, we’re telling children that we don’t matter.”

-The next children’s book he’s illustrating is about the Black activist Ruby Bridges, and what it was like for her to integrate her school when she was six.
+The next children’s book he’s illustrating is about the Black activist Ruby Bridges, and what it was like for her to integrate her school when she was 6.
 But there are so many more stories Smith is eager to tell that will introduce aspects of Black history to children in a truthful and age-appropriate way.
 “I’m not proposing that we tell all the kindergarteners that George Washington owned slaves,” he says.
 “But we could teach them about the enslaved people who built the U.S. Capitol, and the African man who was the only one who knew how to place the statue on top.
 There are so many amazing stories in this country about perseverance and resistance.”